INSECT TREE CARE SERVICES

 Scales on Conifers Treatment

 The best way to control scales on conifers is to apply annual soil drenches with Safari.
-If a tree is experiencing scale pressure, it may take two seasons of Safari applications to completely manage the scale population.
+If a tree is experiencing scale pressure, it may take two seasons of Safari tree care services to completely manage the scale population.

 Scales on Ornamental Trees and Shrubs